ONjie/spacex_flutter_app_challenge/README.md

 ### What You'll Build

-- A SpaceX mission and rocket explorer app
+- A SpaceX capsule and rocket explorer app
 - Beautiful, space-themed UI with smooth animations
 - GraphQL integration with SpaceX API
 - Clean architecture implementation